+The proposal

-The proposal As the map below shows, the investment will deliver new sidings and rail connections to Swanson Dock and Appleton Dock.
-The new track The new tracks will negate the need to break trains into smaller lengths in the Dynon precinct prior to entering the port.
+As the map below shows, the investment will deliver new sidings and rail connections to Swanson Dock and Appleton Dock.

+The new track

+The new tracks will negate the need to break trains into smaller lengths in the Dynon precinct prior to entering the port.

 New track linking Swanson and Appleton docks will be important for the Victorian Government's plans for a port-rail shuttle.

-Rail and road network Port of Melbourne land Dynon Precinct Road Existing major Port-related road infrastructure Existing major Port-related road infrastructure and Port-related heavy duty truck routes (existing) ------ Future major Port-related road infrastructure (at grade - elevated) Future major Port-related road infrastructure (below ground) Existing major access points Existing minor access points Major Port-related heavy rail infrastructure
+Rail and road network

+Port of Melbourne land Existing major access points Existing minor access points Dynon Precinct Major Port-related heavy rail infrastructure Existing major Port-related road infrastructure Appleton Park Rail Terminal Existing major Port-related road infrastructure and Port-related heavy duty truck routes (existing) Appleton Dock Bulk Grain Terminal Future major Port-related road infrastructure West Swanson Rail Terminal (at grade - elevated) Victoria Dock Terminal South Dynon and Dynon Rail Terminals (below ground)
-Appleton Park Rail Terminal

-Appleton Dock Bulk Grain Terminal

-West Swanson Rail Terminal

-Victoria Dock Terminal

-South Dynon and Dynon Rail Terminals
+2 PORT RAIL TRANSFORMATION PROJECT AT THE PORT OF MELBOURNE

-The Port-Rail Shuttle Network On-dock rail is part of a broader strategy to improve rail freight across Victoria, which includes automated signalling, improvements to the regional rail freight network, new interstate rail terminals planned for Truganina and Beveridge, and a Port Rail Shuttle Network to move more containers in metropolitan Melbourne by rail.
+The Port-Rail Shuttle Network

+The Port Rail Transformation Project is part of a broader strategy to improve rail freight across Victoria, which includes automated signalling, improvements to the regional rail freight network, new interstate rail precincts planned for Truganina and Beveridge, and a Port Rail Shuttle Network to move more containers in metropolitan Melbourne by rail.

 The port-rail shuttle offers an efficient and cost-effective alternative to road transport for the 87 per cent of import containers that travel to destinations less than 50 kilometres from the port gate, as well as catering for export and empty containers and - potentially - interstate freight.

-The Victorian Government has partnered with the private sector to develop a portrail shuttle in metropolitan Melbourne.
-Operators of terminals located at Altona and Somerton have been selected to partner with the Government to build new sidings and rail connections prior to the operational opening of the network.
+The Victorian Government has partnered with the private sector to develop a port-rail shuttle in metropolitan Melbourne.

+Operators of terminals located at Altona, Somerton and Dandenong South have been selected to partner with the Government to build new sidings and rail connections prior to the operational opening of the network.

+Tracking ahead with Port Rail Transformation Project

+Design and early contract works for the infrastructure component of the PRTP have been awarded.

+Site investigations commenced in March 2021, with construction planned to commence in July.
+The project is on schedule to be completed in 2023.